RuaraidhCurr/Notes/SalesForce/PD1 Notes/Development Fundamentals/Understand Execution Context.md

 | Email Services | Code that is set up to process inbound email.|
 |           Visualforce or Lightning Pages                                                   |Visualforce controllers and Lightning components can execute Apex code automatically or when a user initiates an action, such as clicking a button.
 Lightning components can also be executed by Lightning processes and flows. |

+By default, Apex executes in system context.
+Apex code has access to all objects and fields.
+Object permissions, field-level security, and [[Apex & .NET basics#^c54648|Sharing]] rules aren’t applied for the current user.
+You can use the with [[Apex & .NET basics#^c54648|Sharing]] keyword to specify that the sharing rules for the current user be taken into account for a class.